leschenko/ab_admin/README.md

 rails generate ab_admin:model [MyModelName]
 ```

-It generate class in `app/models/ab_admin` directory like this:
+Admin resource is just a class in `app/models/ab_admin` directory like this:

 ```ruby
 class AbAdminProduct < AbAdmin::AbstractResource